Return to Table of Contents »

 Open to researchers.

-Scrapbook purchased from John Penuelas.
+Scrapbook purchased from John Penuelas in 1995.
 Manheim Fox gave the scrapbook to Mr. Penuelas.